Jaslavie/attention/README.md

 - fit glm (i.e. design the glm) to return the design matrix
 - find m for every predictor r(beta for each predictor) for linear model
 - contrast on betas
+- end goal: get a list of voxels and their corresponding betas for each contrast
+-

 -->